 Disasters are becoming more intense with each year.
 Given that the lives of people, animals, and even plants are interconnected, it takes a long time to recover.
 The Priceless Planet Coalition is seeking ways to prevent or reduce the risk and, should disasters happen, create the path to ensure we all can recover faster and better.

-Conservation International, in partnership with the Minderoo Foundation, is working to assist and revitalize communities affected by the bushfires and restore the damaged landscapes while developing a long-term blueprint for addressing wildfire and disaster resilience.
+Greening Australia is partnering with Conservation International and Minderoo Foundation to assist and revitalize communities affected by the bushfires and restore the damaged landscapes while developing a long-term blueprint for addressing wildfire and disaster resilience.

 Forest and landscape restoration is a key pillar within Kenya’s Nationally Determined Contributions to the Paris Agreement.
 As such, this project will be a major contributor to Kenya’s efforts to curb its emissions and capture carbon in its forests and agroforestry landscapes.